amsoufi/RL_Sim2Real_RealTimeSim/README.md

 If you find this project useful, please cite:

-> A. M. S. Enayati et al., "[Robust Policy Learning for Robotic Manipulation using Domain Randomization and Real-Time Simulation](https://ieeexplore.ieee.org/abstract/document/10196019)", IEEE, 2023.
+> A. M. S. Enayati et al., "[Facilitating Sim-to-Real by Intrinsic Stochasticity of Real-Time Simulation in Reinforcement Learning for Robot Manipulation](https://ieeexplore.ieee.org/abstract/document/10196019)", IEEE, 2023.

 ---